emissary-ingress/emissary/README.md

 I Don't Read Docs, Just Show Me An Example
 ==========================================

-OK, here we go.
 Let's assume you have a microservice running in your Kubernetes cluster called `awesomeness-service`.
 There is a Kubernetes service for it already, and you can do a `GET` on its `/awesome/health` resource to do a health check.

 To get an HTTP-only Ambassador running in the first place, clone this repo, then: